Cybersecurity Jobs at Anthropic with Visa Sponsorship

 Which visa types does Anthropic commonly sponsor for Cybersecurity positions?

-Anthropic sponsors H-1B, H-1B1, and E-3 visas for cybersecurity roles.
+Anthropic sponsors H-1B, H-1B1 visa, and E-3 visas for cybersecurity roles.
 H-1B applies to most nationalities and is subject to the annual lottery.
 H-1B1 is available to Chilean and Singaporean nationals, while E-3 is exclusively for Australian citizens.
 Both H-1B1 and E-3 bypass the lottery, making them faster options for eligible candidates.

 What qualifications does Anthropic look for in Cybersecurity candidates?